-Dangerous Goods Polluting and dangerous cargoes in liquid bulk, explos and highly toxic cargoes, as identified by applicable Canadian and International standards.
-Daytime The hours between dawn and dusk as defined by the morning and evening civil twilight, respectively.
-Harbour Master's Office The VFPA department that governs port practices and procedures and has responsibilities related to the safety of navigation and marine operations in the port jurisdiction.
-A designated area in which vessels can hold then in readiness until conditions are such that a transfer Second Narrows Bridges can be made.
-Master 'Master' means person in charge of a ship.
-MRA The Second Narrows Movement Restriction Area and comprises the area enclosed within lines drawn 000° from the fixed light on the north-eastern end of Terminal Dock to the North Vancouver Shoreline at Neptune Terminals and a line drawn 000° from Berry Point Light (approximately 1.5 miles east of the CN Bridge on the South Shore of Vancouver Harbour) to the North Shore on the opposite side of the Channel.
-MRA Vessel A vessel restricted by these regulations during its transit of the Second Narrows Bridges.
-Non MRA Vessel A vessel that at the time of its transit through the Second Narrows Bridges is not restricted by these regulations.
-Piloted Vessel A vessel that is under the conduct of a pilot in acco. with the Pacific Pilotage Regulations.
-Recreational Vessel A non-MRA vessel that has the primary role of recreation (i.e. not intended for commercial use or hire).
+Polluting and dangerous cargoes in liquid bulk, explosives and highly toxic cargoes, as identified by applicable Canadian and International standards.
+The hours between dawn and dusk as defined by the morning and evening civil twilight, respectively.
+The VFPA department that governs port practices and procedures and has responsibilities related to the safety of navigation and marine operations in the port jurisdiction.
+A designated area in which vessels can hold themselves in readiness until conditions are such that a transit of the Second Narrows Bridges can be made.
+'Master' means person in charge of a ship.
+The Second Narrows Movement Restriction Area and comprises the area enclosed within lines drawn 000° from the fixed light on the north-eastern end of Terminal Dock to the North Vancouver Shoreline at Neptune Terminals and a line drawn 000° from Berry Point Light (approximately 1.5 miles east of the CN Bridge on the South Shore of Vancouver Harbour) to the North Shore on the opposite side of the Channel.
+A vessel restricted by these regulations during its transit of the Second Narrows Bridges.
+A vessel that at the time of its transit through the Second Narrows Bridges is not restricted by these regulations.
+A vessel that is under the conduct of a pilot in accordance with the Pacific Pilotage Regulations.
+A non-MRA vessel that has the primary role of recreation (i.e. not intended for commercial use or hire).